TyloRoberts/fosvis/README.md

 	* Change that value to the desired label and re-run make_diagram()

 6. Changing color of karyotype bars from grey
-	* If you are not displaying protein domains, the karyotype bars will be gray by default.
+	* If you are not displaying protein domains, the karyotype bars will be grey by default.
 These bars can can be set to any color to represent things such as fosmid environment, library etc.
 	* Open the ```karyotype.txt``` file
 		* It has an entry for each fosmid e.g. ```chr - fosmids_7233 1 1 43702 rgb(120,120,120,0.4)```
 	* Simply replace the rgb(...) part with an appropriate rgb color in the form rgb(r,g,b,l) where l is luminosity (basically transperancy)